Kitura/kitura.dev/en/resources/tutorials/templating.md

 ## Working with multiple template engines
 As you can see from our example above you can use templates from multiple template engines in your Kitura app.
 The Router will know which template engine to use with a particular template file by the extension of the file.

-For example, the extension for [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine) is `.mustache` and for [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine) is `.stencil`.
+For example, the extension for [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine) is `.mustache` and the extension for [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine) is `.stencil`.

-The file extension of a template engine is defined by `fileExtension` property of the [TemplateEngine protocol](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift)
+The file extension of a template engine is defined by the `fileExtension` property of the [TemplateEngine protocol](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).

 ---

 ## Setting the default template engine
-You can set the default template engine for a Router instance in order to save specifying template file extensions of that template engine.
+You can set the default template engine for a Router instance in order to save specifying the template file extensions of that template engine.

 <span class="arrow">&#8227;</span> For example, after you set GRMustache.swift as the default template engine: